facebookresearch/ssl-relation-prediction/README.md

 | ComplEx (100dim, ours) | 500M   | No        | 0.6458     | 0.5750     | 0.6761     | 0.7896     |
 | ComplEx (100dim, ours) | 500M   | Yes       | **0.6509** | **0.5814** | **0.6800** | **0.7923** |

-Note that the training of 50/100 dim takes about 3 days and longer training time will lead to even better results.
+Note that the training of 50/100 dim takes about 3 days and that additional training time will likely lead to better results.
 We currently use only one 32GB GPU.
-Acceleration on multiple GPUS will be considered in the future.
+Acceleration on multiple GPUs will be considered in the future.

 ### ogbl-biokg

 | Model          | Params | Using RP? | MRR        | Hits@1     | Hits@3     | Hits@10    |